Consideration of Deferred Action for Childhood Arrivals (DACA)

 You may request DACA if you:

-Anyone requesting DACA must have been under 31 years old as of June 15, 2012.
+Anyone requesting DACA must have been under the age of 31 as of June 15, 2012.
 You must also be at least 15 years or older to request DACA, unless you are currently in removal proceedings or have a final removal or voluntary departure order, as summarized in the table below:

 Timeframe for Meeting the Guidelines